Stafford: Canal

-Public services
+Politics and public services

 Local government

 Staffordshire County Council headquarters are in central Stafford.
 Most staff in the town work in the Staffordshire Place development, which opened in 2011.
 The shift of administrative staff to Staffordshire Place meant conversion of most offices into private homes, but the County Council still meets at County Buildings in Martin St.

-For much of the 20th century the local municipal council was based at the Borough Hall in Eastgate Street.
+For much of the 20th century, the local municipal council was based at the Borough Hall in Eastgate Street.
 Following local government reorganisation in 1974, a modern Civic Centre was built for the enlarged Stafford Borough Council in Riverside and completed in 1978.

-The town's main library, once in the Shire Hall, it has moved to the ground floor of 1 Staffordshire Place, with smaller libraries in Rising Brook, Baswich and Holmcroft.
+The town's main library, once in the Shire Hall, has moved to the ground floor of 1 Staffordshire Place, with smaller libraries in Rising Brook, Baswich and Holmcroft.
 The William Salt Library in the town centre has a large collection of printed books, pamphlets, manuscripts, drawings, watercolours and transcripts built up by William Salt.

-Hospitals, police and fire
+National representation

+Stafford has its own parliamentary constituency, represented since 2024 by Leigh Ingham of the Labour Party.

+Emergency services
-The town's main County Hospital provides a range of non-specialist medical and surgical services.
-Its Accident and Emergency unit is the only such facility in the town.
-The hospital made the national news in March 2009 with the release of a Healthcare Commission report detailing major shortcomings.

-St George's Hospital, part of the South Staffordshire and Shropshire Health Care Trust, is a combination of two historical hospitals — the Kingsmead (previously an elderly care facility) and St George's psychiatric hospital.
-It provides mental health services, including a psychiatric intensive care unit, secure units, an eating disorder unit, an EMI unit for the elderly and mentally frail, drug and alcohol addiction services and open wards.
-There is an outpatient facility, where the town's AA also meets.
-Rowley Hall Hospital in Rowley Park is a private one run by Ramsay Healthcare, but offers some NHS treatment.
+County Hospital provides a range of non-specialist medical and surgical services.
+Its accident and emergency unit is the only such facility in the town.
+In March 2009, the hospital was involved in a scandal after the release of a Healthcare Commission report that detailed severe failings.
+St George's Hospital, part of the South Staffordshire and Shropshire Health Care Trust, is a combination of the Kingsmead (previously an elderly care facility) and St George's psychiatric hospital.
+It provides mental health services, including a psychiatric intensive care unit, secure units, an eating disorder unit, an EMI unit for the elderly and mentally frail, drug and alcohol addiction services, and open wards.
+There is an outpatient facility, where the town's Alcoholics Anonymous also meets.
+Rowley Hall Hospital in Rowley Park is private and run by Ramsay Healthcare, but offers some NHS treatment.
 The town receives primary health care from the South Staffordshire Clinical Commissioning Group (CCG).

 Policing is provided by Staffordshire Police, headquartered in Weston Road.
 Its former headquarters in Cannock Road is giving way to a housing estate.
-There is a town-centre police station in Eastgate St.

-Statutory emergency fire and rescue service is provided by the Staffordshire Fire and Rescue Service, which has stations in Beaconside and Rising Brook.
+There is a town-centre police station in Eastgate St. Statutory emergency fire and rescue service is provided by the Staffordshire Fire and Rescue Service, which has stations in Beaconside and Rising Brook.

 Justice

 Stafford Crown Court and Stafford County Court share a building in the town centre.
 There was a magistrates' court in nearby South Walls, but it closed in 2016.
-The Shire Hall, Stafford, completed in 1798, used to be a court house, but is now an art gallery.
+The Shire Hall, completed in 1798, used to be a courthouse but is now an art gallery.

-Stafford Prison is a Category C men's prison, operated by HM Prison Service.
-It holds a number of vulnerable prisoners, mainly sex offenders.
+Stafford Prison, operated by HM Prison Service, provides accommodation for about 750 male sex offenders.
 It was built on its current site in 1794 and has been in almost continuous use, except between 1916 and 1940.